 Aviva Children's Services offers behavioral health services to children currently in foster care.

-Parent-Child Relationship Therapy: Attachment-focused therapy with a caregiver and child.
+Parent-Child Relationship Therapy: An attachment-focused therapy that strengthens the bond between a caregiver and child.
 Caregivers include biological parent, foster parent, adoptive parent, or kinship placement.

 Psychiatric evaluation, diagnosis, medication prescription, and ongoing monitoring for relevant diagnoses.
 Services provided by licensed psychiatrists and nurses.

 Behavioral Health Residential Facilities (BHRF): Residential services for adults requiring a higher level of care following a behavioral health crisis.
 Members do not meet criteria for level one inpatient services, but need additional behavioral health crisis stabilization.
 Services include individual counseling, group and family counseling, crisis management, substance abuse education, assistance in the self-administration of medicine, and daily living skills.